-A total of 35 fish, in three taxa, were caught at 10 sites during the October 2019 survey.
-During the May 2020 survey, only four animals (three fish an done koura) in three taxa were caught.
-The October survey result was within the range (3-221) of total numbers and variety (2-8 taxa) recorded in previous years; the May survey had the second lowest recorded numbers to date but was within the range of taxa caught.
+A total of 27 fish, in five taxa, and 5 koura, were caught during the October 2020 survey.
+During the May 2021 survey, only five fish in three taxa were caught.
+The October survey result was within the range (3-221) of total numbers and variety (2-8 taxa) recorded in previous years; the May survey had the third lowest recorded numbers to date but was within the range of taxa caught.
 Typically, the autumn survey has lower numbers and taxa recorded than the spring survey.

-In October 2019, brown trout were the most abundant taxa comprising 46% of the total number of animals recorded.
+In October 2020, brown trout were the most abundant taxa comprising 50% of the total number of animals recorded.
 Eels are normally the dominant fish recorded from the Kapuni Stream.

-In May 2020, redfin bully, torrentfish and koura were present.
-The poor results were likely caused by fine sand deposition and significant freshes.
+In May 2021, redfin bully, eels and koaro were present.
+The poor results were likely caused by fine sand deposition and significant freshes and were very similar to the May 2020 results.

 It has been noted in previous reports that fine sand has been a dominant feature on the streambed, due in part to the erosion on the mountain.
 This has continued in both reports reviewed and it is likely to have reduced the suitability of habitat for some taxa, such as koura.
 It is thought that this reduction in available habitat is also responsible for a reduction in the numbers of brown trout recorded per site.
-The catch per unit effort has dropped from a high of 4.27 brown trout per site in 1982 - 1983 to less than 0.5 from late 2008 to mid 2012.
-An improvement was recorded in the October 2019 survey.
-However, none were recorded during the May 2020 survey.
-It was suggested that trout records may increase in the near future as Fish and Game is now more actively stocking this river than has happened in the recent past but so far trout numbers do not appear to be improving.
+The catch per unit effort has dropped from a high of 4.27 brown trout per site in 1982 - 1983 to 0.54 trout per site from late 2008 to mid 2012.
+An improvement was recorded in the October 2020 survey.
+However, none were recorded during the May 2021 survey.